 When we have suffered much, we are more in tune with others’ suffering and are more equipped to show them the love and compassion they so desperately need as they walk on their healing journey.
-Yes, I went through something terribly painful and at a very young age.
-That is only part of my life story.
-I believe my story has just begun and I refuse to allow the abuse I suffered to define me.
+I went through something terribly painful and at a very young age.
+However, that is only part of my life story.
+I believe my story has just begun, and I refuse to allow the abuse I suffered to define me.
 What defines me is the love the Father has for me and the beautiful things he planned for my life, before I was even born.
 God's plans for all his beloved children go beyond our wildest imagination.

 Because of the trauma I suffered, I grew up believing I was too broken to ever amount to anything, and that God would never use me for anything purposeful.
 Those were all LIES!
 Through my healing journey I came to recognize them as such, and I no longer believe them.
 God does love all his beloved daughters and sons.
 And out of that love for you and for me, he desires to use my story to help you heal from your own deep wounds!

 When we allow God to heal us, then our past pain and suffering can become redemptive.
 I can’t imagine doing anything else right now other than helping other hurting souls walk their own healing journey.
 Enough is enough - I’m tired of watching my brothers and sisters in Christ who have been through these traumas, live a life of self-hatred and nearly destroy themselves -mostly because they have believed in the lies the devil has instilled in them through the trauma they endured.